bbatsche/entrust/README.md

 # Entrust (Laravel4 Package)

-Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel4**.
+Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 4**.

 First and foremost I must give credit to the original developers of this package.
 Andrew Elkins (@andrewelkins) and Leroy Merlin (@zizaco) did excellent work on the fundamental design and functionality.